TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   be a valid way to non-parametrically to a two-sample equal variances t-test, but not a two-sample unequal variances (Welch's) t-test.
-Fortunately, in the case of designed experiments, random assignment of experimental units (e.g. test mice) to treatments ensures the assumption of exchangeability is met.
+Fortunately, in the case of designed experiments, random assignment of experimental units (e.g. test mice) to treatments (a fundamental requirement for a valid experimental design) ensures the assumption of exchangeability is met.
 Permutation testing in this context is sometimes called 'randomization testing'.
 If units have not been randomly assigned to treatment groups (e.g. in the case of observational studies), establishing exchangeability is more complicated.
 For complex experimental designs, permutation strategies can be similarly complicated in order to ensure the exchangeability condition is met.

-In the examples below, we will use the R `sample()` function again, with `replace=F` to conduct the permutations.
-This simply takes all the values in one variable, scrambles them, and returns them.
-Each value will appear exactly as many times in the permutation as it did in the original list: only the order changes.
-We will first demonstrate permutation testing with the two-sample equal variances t-test.
-We will conduct a Bartlett test to ensure that obvious departures from exchangeability are observed:
+In the examples below, we will use the R `sample()` function to conduct the permutations, sampling the same number of observations as in the original dataset without replacement.
+This simply takes all the values in the input vector, scrambles them, and returns them.
+Each value will appear exactly as many times in the permutation as it did in the original vector: only the order changes.
+We will first demonstrate permutation testing with the two-sample equal variances
+  t-test:

 ```
 ## two-sample equal-variances t-test: